All India Women's Conference

 The All India Women's Conference (AIWC) is a non-governmental organisation (NGO) based in Delhi.
 It was founded in 1927 by Margaret Cousins in order to improve educational efforts for women and children and has expanded its scope to also tackle other women's rights issues.
-The organisation is one of the oldest women's groups in India and has branches throughout the country.
+The organisation is the oldest nation-wide women's rights organization in India and has branches throughout the country.
+It is a member of the International Alliance of Women.

 History

 The All India Women's Conference (AIWC) was founded in 1927 in Pune in order to promote women and children's education and social welfare.
 Margaret Cousins had called for the creation of an organisation as early as late 1925 by writing to other women's groups and to friends to come together to discuss education for women.
 The first meeting held in Poona saw 2,000 attendees who met at the Fergusson College Hall on Poona University.
 Most of the attendees were observers, but others were women that Cousins had brought together to help create the AIWC.
 Amrit Kaur was one of the founding members of AIWC.
 One of the first secretaries of AIWC was Kamaladevi Chattopadhyay.

 Beginning in 1928, AIWC began to raise money to open the Lady Irwin College of Domestic Science.
 Also in 1928, the AIWC recognized that women's education couldn't be addressed properly without dealing with "harmful social customs."
 Women of the AIWC set up a committee to "watch and report on the progress of the Child Marriage Bill," and to also lobby politicians relating to the practice of child marriage.
 Other issues that were tackled included giving women the right to divorce, to inherit and to vote.

 AIWC was registered in 1930 under the section XXI of Societies Registration Act, 1860.
 (No. 558 of 1930).
 AIWC created a journal, Roshni, in 1941 which was published in both English and Hindi.
 The organisation was involved in lobbying Parliament to pass new laws to protect women in India and also to help expand voting rights.
 A central office for AIWC was set up in 1946.
 Also in 1946, a "Skippo Committee" was set up to help provide villages with medical treatment.
 When India was fighting for independence, many more radical members left the organisation in order to become "nationalist agitators."
 The organisation also expelled members who were associated with Communist groups in 1948.